gameman15/Register/README.md

 	-Description for generic items is barcode

 Version 1.5r2:
-	-Description for generic items is barcode
+	-Description for generic items is last entered barcode

 ========
 CHANGE LOG